Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [2] Documents

-A computer text file can contain one or more aban documents.
+A computer text file may contain one or more aban documents.

 Each document possibly contains three